Structure#

 Development of building concept, including:

-Choice of static system (stiffening elements, beam-column system, floor plates).
+• Choice of structural system (stiffening elements, beam-column system, floor plates).

 Structural quality#